Set Up for Audiophile Augmentation – Single Sub-Bass System

 The High-Level Way for connection

-It is helpful to know that you will almost always connect an MJ Sub-Bass system to the input on the rear panel labelled “HIGH-LEVEL INPUT” to achieve Audiophile Augmentation.
+It is helpful to know that you will almost always connect an MJ Sub-Bass system to the input on the rear panel labeled “HIGH-LEVEL INPUT” to achieve Audiophile Augmentation.
 This applies to systems where there is no alternative method of output from the pre-amplifier or where you are using an integrated amplifier without subwoofer pre-out.
 This connection is best made using our specially developed 4-meter High-Level Lead, the Gold plated spades of which connect to the speaker output terminals of the power ampliﬁer.
 The connection at the MJ is accomplished using the terminated Neutrik Speakon plug.
 The purpose of connecting to the speaker output terminals is one of the unique secrets of MJ’s success, dating back to 1998.
 By connecting to the high-level input on the MJ from the ampliﬁer output terminals, you allow the MJ to extract the audio frequency information being sent to the main speakers.
 This is so important with regard to accurate integration because the timing and tonal energy replicate that of the main signal information from the amplifier.
-Connection direct to the terminals on the speaker can also be made and in the case of a multiple MJ setup then this is the prefered method for connection.
-Not all Mj Subwoofers come with this very special High-Level BASS – Inter-Connect lead so ask your dealer for more information and take a look at the BASS– Inter-Connect page for more information.
+Connection direct to the terminals on the speaker can also be made and in the case of a multiple MJ subwoofer setup, this is the preferred method for connection.
+MJ Subwoofers do not come as standard with this very special High-Level BASS – Inter-Connect lead so ask your dealer for more information and take a look at the BASS– Inter-Connect page for more information.
 There are some topology designs of integrated amplifiers and monoblock power amplifier that are not safe to connect by High-Level without the use of an interface or special wiring considerations. if in doubt talk to your dealer or email email@example.com.
 We will be pleased to assist you.